This post contains affiliate links. Please see our disclosure policy.

 • 20 g Sugar

-• 60 g Butter, room temperature
+• 60 g Butter, (softened)

 • 7 g Instant Yeast

-• 50 g Melted Butter, for brushing
+• 50 g Melted Butter, (for brushing after baking)

 Instructions

-• Now, add the flour to the foamy mixture and combine until it forms a shaggy dough (around 30 seconds will do it).
-Leave the dough to rest for 30 minutes.
+• Add the sourdough discard, instant yeast, water, sugar, bread flour, salt and soft butter to the bowl of your stand mixer and combine until it forms a rough, shaggy dough (I generally just do this with a spatula).
+Leave the dough to rest for 10 minutes.

 You want the dough to be elastic, silky and slapping the sides of the bowl.
 Just keep the mixer going until you achieve this.
-If you are using a stand mixer you'll need to use your dough hook attachment for this step (see notes for other kneading options).

 Leave it for around an hour (it will take longer if your house is cooler).
 You want it to double.